Obtaining Home Mortgage Loan Approval

 With interest rates dipping down, now is the time to consider all of your options.
 Whether you are buying a new home or looking to refinance your current home, you can trust Fairway Independent Mortgage of the Carolinas to make your home loan as stress-free as possible.
-Call one of our four offices today to get started.
-We have locations in Matthews, Ballantyne, Lake Norman and Mooresville to make meeting convenient, or simply fill out our online application to get started.
+Call one of our offices today or simply fill out our online application to get started.

 Tags: Best mortgage company, Carolina Home Loans, Carolina homebuyers, Charlotte First Time Home Buyers, Charlotte Homebuyers, Charlotte Mortgage Lender, North Carolina Home Loans, North Carolina Mortgage, South Carolina Homebuyers, South Carolina Mortgage